Show up, lean in, and be intentionally kind.

 Chrestos kindness shines through in the way a person speaks and acts.

-It is also means fit for use in a kind, good, benevolent, worthy, useful, virtuous, and pleasant manner.
+It also means “fit for use in a kind, good, benevolent, worthy, useful, virtuous, and pleasant manner.”

 In Matthew 11: 30, Christ’s yoke is called chrestos, “easy,” meaning it’s well-fitting and does not chafe.

-In Luke 5:39, chrestos, the wine is described as mellow, well-aged, and pleasingly mild.
+In Luke 5:39, chrestos is used to describe wine as mellow, well-aged, and pleasingly mild.

 12 KIND THINGS TO SAY: